leoxialtd/Leoxia.Abstractions/README.md

 - Abstractions and implementations are .NET Standard Libraries.
 - Documentation of framework is copied as it is important for developpers who use intellisense to still have a clear view on what the framework will do for each calls, especially in case of Exception, and parameter expectations.
-- Everything is public.
+- Everything is public so everything is testable.
 - There is no god class FileSystem :).
 Each interface is named and surfaced with the related underlying framework class : IFile for File, IFileInfo for FileInfo, etc...
 You can use Build method or IFileInfoFactory and IDirectoryInfoFactory to build related abstractions above files and directory.

 ## Usage